SurPun/AWS-Developer-Associate/Section 23 AWS Serverless API Gateway/Notes.md

  - Access-Control-Allow-Origin
 - CORS can be enabled through the console

-## API Gateway - Security IAM Permissions
+## 357. API Gateway Authentication and Authorization

 API Gateway — Security IAM Permissions